UHDanke/gd_docs/bugs/bugs.md

 ## \[2.207\] Toggling off a Particle Object does not clear particles in playtesting

-In editor, toggling off a Particle Object disables and clears all particles created by the particle object.
+In editor, toggling off a Particle Object disables and clears all particles created by it.
 In playtesting, the particles are not cleared and become separate from the particle object - any changes to the main object no longer affect the disconnected particles which continue to linger until they despawn.

 ## \[2.207\] Deselecting **Animate on Trigger** deselects the option for all particle objects

 Deselecting the **Animate on Trigger** option deselects the option for all particle objects when the level is saved.

+## \[2.207\] Once animated, a Particle Object will continue forever even if toggled off

+Toggling should make a Particle Object with Animate on Trigger require another animate activation when toggled back on.
+An **Animate Once** option would be nice to have for this situation, since using particle objects instead of Spawn Particle is better in some situations.

 ## \[2.207\] Particles with long lifespans linger after a level restart if **Quick Start** is selected

 Particles are not properly cleared when the level restarts if using the **Quick Start** option.

+## \[2.207\] Uniform Color particles spawned by Spawn Particle are not uniform

+A particle with the Uniform Color option that is spawned will use the color channel value at the time of spawning instead of syncing with the color channel continuously.

 # Enter Effects